StarnyLIU/StarnyLIU.github.io/_pages/about.md

 # About Me

 Hi!
-I am currently a fourth-year undergraduate student at [the School of Electronic Science and Engineering](https://ese.nju.edu.cn/main.htm), Nanjing University.
-My major is Electronic Information Science and Technology.
-However, I am very interested in the field of integrated circuits, so I have taken almost all the courses related to integrated circuit design and integrated systems at Nanjing University. <br />
+I am currently a first year Ph.D. student [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk/) at the Hong Kong University of Science and Technology, under the guidance of Professor [Wei Zhang](https://ece.hkust.edu.hk/eeweiz).
+My research interests lie in digital IC design, computer architecture, and FPGA-based accelerator design.<br />
 <br />
-Next year, I will be going to the [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk/) at the Hong Kong University of Science and Technology for my Ph.D, under the guidance of Professor [Wei Zhang](https://ece.hkust.edu.hk/eeweiz).
-My research interests lie in digital IC design, computer architecture, and AI chips.  <br />
+I got my Bs.c. degree at [the School of Electronic Science and Engineering](https://ese.nju.edu.cn/main.htm), Nanjing University in 2024.
+And my major is Electronic Information Science and Technology.<br />

 <!--
 # Education